lispyclouds/dei/README.md

 In my (not so humble) opinion, passwords should:

 - Not need me to remember more than one main password
-- Be managed by a password manager which:
+- Be managed by a tool which:
   - Is open source
   - Simple
   - Stateless